camelNote/camelNote/README.md

 I'm Labib, a Electrical Engineering student @ University of British Columbia, and I like to build things that are both exciting and useful.
 I'm an advocate for using opensource software & hardware, as I beleive accessible tech is the best way to drive innovation.

-My project reportoire is fairly diverse: from PCB design & CAD work to python games and webdev.

 If you're curious, feel free to drop by my website [labibkow.com](https://www.labibkow.com/) for more info!
 Or peruse through my github repos 😃.

 <details>